-CHAPTER 14SCHOOL HEALTH SERVICES28114.1(256) Medication administration.
+CHAPTER 14SCHOOL HEALTH SERVICESDIVISION IIN GENERAL28114.1(256) Medication administration.
 Each school district, area education agency, and school shall establish medication administration policy and procedures, which include the following: 14.1(1) A statement on administration of prescription and nonprescription medication.
 14.1(2) A statement on an individual health plan pursuant to rule 281—14.2(256) when administration requires ongoing professional health judgment.
-14.1(3) A statement that persons administering medication shall include authorized practitioners, such as licensed registered nurses and physicians, and persons to whom authorized practitioners have delegated the administration of prescription and nonprescription drugs (who shall have successfully completed a medication administration course).
+14.1(3) A statement that authorized persons administering medication shall include licensed health personnel working under the auspices of the school, such as licensed registered nurses, physicians, physician assistants, and persons to whom authorized practitioners have delegated the administration of prescription and nonprescription drugs (who shall have successfully completed a medication administration course).
 Individuals who have demonstrated competency in administering their own medications may self-administer their medication.
-Individuals shall self-administer asthma or other airway constricting disease medication or possess and have use of an epinephrine auto-injector with parent and physician consent on file, without the necessity of demonstrating competency to self-administer these medications.
-14.1(4) A provision for a medication administration course provided by the department that is completed every five years with an annual medication administration procedural skills check completed with a registered nurse or pharmacist.
-A registered nurse or licensed pharmacist shall conduct the course.
+Individuals shall self-administer asthma or other airway constricting disease medication, use a bronchodilator canister or bronchodilator canister and spacer, or possess and have use of an epinephrine auto-injector with parent and physician (or physician assistant) consent on file for each school year, without the necessity of demonstrating competency to self-administer these medications.
+If a student misuses this privilege, it may be withdrawn.
+For purposes of this chapter, “self-administration” and “medication” mean the same as defined in Iowa Code section 280.16(1).
+14.1(4) A provision for a medication administration course provided by the department that is completed every five years with an annual medication administration procedural skills check completed with licensed health personnel.
+A registered nurse, licensed physician assistant, or licensed pharmacist shall conduct the course.
 A record of course completion shall be maintained by the school.
 14.1(5) A requirement that the individual’s parent provide a signed and dated written statement requesting medication administration at school.
 14.1(6) A statement that medication shall be in the original labeled container either as dispensed or in the manufacturer’s container.
 14.1(7) A requirement that a written medication administration record shall be on file at the school and shall include: a.
 Date. b.
 Individual’s name. c.
 Prescriber or person authorizing administration. d.
-Medication. e.
+Medication name and purpose, including the use of a bronchodilator canister or a bronchodilator canister and spacer or the use of an epinephrine auto-injector. e.
 Medication dosage. f.
 Administration time. g.
 Administration method. h.
 Signature and title of the person administering medication. i.
 Any unusual circumstances, actions or omissions.
 14.1(8) A statement that medication shall be stored in a secured area unless an alternate provision is documented.
 14.1(9) A requirement for a written statement by the individual’s parent or guardian requesting the individual’s co-administration of medication, when competency is demonstrated.
 14.1(10) A requirement for emergency protocols for medication-related reactions.
-14.1(11) A statement regarding confidentiality of information.Related ARC(s): 3387C28114.2(256) Special health services.
+14.1(11) A statement regarding confidentiality of information.Related ARC(s): 3387C, 7041C28114.2(256) Special health services.
 Some individuals need special health services to participate in an educational program.
 These individuals shall receive special health services along with their educational program.
 14.2(1) Definitions.
 The following definitions shall be used in this rule, unless the context otherwise requires:

 "Assignment and delegation" occurs when licensed health personnel, in collaboration with the education team, determine the special health services to be provided and the qualifications of individuals performing the health services.
 Primary consideration is given to the recommendation of the licensed health personnel.
 Each designation considers the individual’s special health service.
 The rationale for the designation is documented.